 Updating Your Code of Conduct

-There are several items to consider before you begin to update your code of conduct, including:
+Before you begin to update your code of conduct, consider:

 - When it was last updated